Guy-L/parakit/README.md

 ```
 **Note**: If the same parameter is specified multiple times, the last value will be used.

+ParaKit will wait while in menus, endings, and stage transitions.<br>You can start ParaKit while in the main menu, and it will start extracting as soon as the game screen loads.

 You can disable extraction of various game entities (i.e., bullets, enemies, items, lasers, player shots & the other side of the screen in PvP games) in `settings.py` to improve ParaKit's performance if the analysis you're doing doesn't require some of them.
 You may also enable adding game screenshots to the extracted states, though this has a significant performance and memory impact.

 **<u>Documentation explaining every available setting in `settings.py` can be found [here](./settings.md).</u>**

 ## Custom Analyzers